 Discussing the path that may be best for you is why we're here.
 Let us help you seek the kind of retirement you dream about.

-It’s Families should (but don’t) share financial plans.
-Here’s how to give your family a different story.
+Families should (but don’t) share financial plans.
+Here’s why.

 Talking to your kids about money can give them financial confidence as adults.
 These subjects will help you get started.